cloudcreativity/ddd-modules/docs/guide/infrastructure/queues.md

 :::tip
-If you're writing middleware that is only meant to be used for a specific command message or queue job, do not implement the `QueueMiddlewareInterface`.
+If you're writing middleware that is only meant to be used for a specific command message or queue job, do not implement the `QueueMiddleware` interface.
 Instead, use the same signature but change the type-hint for to the specific command message your middleware is designed for.
 :::